OmTarawneh/gh-search-code-challenge/README.md

 ## Overview

 This repository contains a solution for the GitHub Code Search Challenge.
-The challenge involves creating an application that allows users to search for code on GitHub using the GitHub API.
+The challenge involves creating an application that allows users to search for repos/users on GitHub using the GitHub API.
 Before you proceed, please take note of the following important information:

 ## Important Notes